Reliable Cellular Automata with Self-Organization: Cellular automata

-A \df{probabilistic cellular automaton} \glo{PCA@$\PCA(\bP, \bC)$}
+A \df{probabilistic cellular automaton} \glo{PCA@\( \PCA(\bP, \sites) \)}

-is characterized by saying which random space-time configurations are considered \df{trajectories} .
-Now a trajectory is not a single space-time configuration (sample path) but a distribution over space-time configurations that satisfies the following condition.
-The condition depends on a \df{transition matrix} $\bP(s, (r_{-1},r_{0},r_{1}))$\glo{p.cap@$\bP(s, (r_{-1},r_{0},r_{1}))$}.
-For an arbitrary space-time configuration $\eta$, and space-time point $(x,t)$, let
+is characterized by saying which random histories are considered \df{trajectories} .
+Now a trajectory is not a single history (sample path) but a distribution over histories that satisfies the following condition, saying that the random history \( \eta \) is a trajectory if and only if the following holds.
+Let \( s_{1},\dots, s_{n}\in\states \).